Ch3rryC0d3r/branch-cyoa-maker/README.md

 Branch is a visual editor + runtime that lets you build branching narratives — no heavy coding needed.
 Use nodes, conditions, variables, inventory, and instantly playtest inside the app.

-Think **Twine**, but with more RPG-tools and Python / Tkinter vibes.

 ---

 ## ⚡ Features